SineadMorris/ushr/README.md

 <img src="ModelSchematic.png" width="650" />

-Once ART has begun, the decline of HIV viral load, *V*, can be modelled using the following expression
+Once ART has begun, the decline of HIV viral load, *V*, can be modeled using the following expression

 *V*(*t*) = A exp(−*δ* *t*) + B exp(−*γ* *t*),

 where *δ* and *γ* are the death rates of short and long-lived infected cells, respectively \[[3](#ref-perelson1996hiv)–[6](#ref-Shet2016)\].
 This equation is referred to as the biphasic model: viral decay is fast initially, reflecting the loss of short-lived infected cells (at rate *δ*), but then enters a slower decline phase reflecting the loss of long-lived infected cells (at rate *γ*) (**Fig B**).
 Eventually, viral load is suppressed below the detection threshold of the experiment (dashed line, Fig B).
-Note that for patient data exhibiting only one decline phase (for example, due to sparse or delayed VL measurements), one can use a single phase version of the biphasic model given by
+Note that for patient data exhibiting only one decline phase (for example, due to sparse or delayed viral load measurements), one can use a single phase version of the biphasic model given by

 *V*(*t*)= B̂ exp(−γ̂ *t*),